-4. Replace the valve cap.

-5. Repeat this procedure for each tire, including the spare.
+- 4. Replace the valve cap. - 5.
+Repeat this procedure for each tire, including the spare.

 Note: Some spare tires require higher inflation pressure than the other tires.
+Check the tire label on the B pillar or the driver's door for the recommended spare tire pressure.

-6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak.

-7. Check the sidewalls to make sure there are no gouges, cuts, bulges or other irregularities.
+- 6. Visually inspect the tires to make sure there are no nails or other objects embedded that could poke a hole in the tire and cause an air leak. - 7.
+Check the sidewalls to make sure there are no gouges, cuts, bulges or other irregularities.